smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Recursion Examples/readme.md

 ### Recursion Examples

-In this directory you will find exmaples of recursive SQL queries.
+In this directory you will find my collection of SQL scripts to solve various challenges using resursion.